Riyadhahmed/Modular-CI-ION-Auth-Grocery-AdminLte/README.md

 1. At first download the project
 2. Then extract it in xampp/htdocs folder
+3. You have to download ci frame work and copy system folder to this project
-3. Create database and import sql file from toot db directory
+4. Create database and import sql file from toot db directory
-4. Change your ase url in config file
+5. Change your ase url in config file
-5. Configure database file
+6. Configure database file

   Admin username and password